expo/expo/docs/pages/versions/v33.0.0/sdk/video-thumbnails.md

 ## Installation

-For Managed projects, you'll need to run `expo install expo-video-thumbnails`.
+For [managed](../../introduction/managed-vs-bare/#managed-workflow) apps, you'll need to run `expo install expo-video-thumbnails`.
 To use it in a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-image-manipulator).

 ## API